MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 - The Azure Data Lake storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).

 - To authenticate with an Azure service principal, make sure it's configured in your tenant.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+For more information, see [Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).

 - The Azure Data Lake you want to connect and ingest data from have to be in the same Azure region as the Dynamics 365 Customer Insights environment.
 Connections to a Common Data Model folder from a data lake in a different Azure region is not supported.
-To know the Azure region of the environment, go to **Admin** > **System** > **About** in audience insights.
+To know the Azure region of the environment, go to **Admin** > **System** > **About** in Customer Insights.

 - Data stored in online services may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 ## Connect to a Common Data Model folder

-1. In audience insights, go to **Data** > **Data sources**.
+1. Go to **Data** > **Data sources**.

 1. Select **Add data source**.